Carpet overview

 Modern carpet traces its roots to ancient times when cultures passed hand-tying and knotting skills from generation to generation.
 The Sixteenth Century brought merchant adventurers and explorers home to Europe and with them the awareness and desire for rich textiles and rugs from the East.
 It was not long before the appreciation of textile floor coverings took off, came to America, and became one of the most fundamental and beautiful parts of our modern home interior.

 Carpet is still the primary flooring choice for many.
 After all, it is relatively inexpensive, comfortable, generally easier to install and replace than other floor coverings, and it offers more fashion options in colors and textures than any other floor covering option on the market.
+Carpet offers you more warmth, softness and is much quieter than any other floor covering.

 Today’s carpet styles, colors and textures also blend well with any home decor and with a variety of other flooring products.
 From traditional to country, from casual to formal, you can always find a carpet that will compliment any interior setting and give you years of beauty and performance.